Introduce Vietnamese weasel coffee and its unique appeal.

-When presented with a cup of weasel poop coffee, most people are understandably skeptical, expecting the flavor to be… earthy.
+Most people are understandably skeptical when presented with a cup of weasel poop coffee, expecting the flavor to be… earthy.
 That, however, is not the case.

 The cherries are partially fermented in the civet’s digestive tract, modifying their chemical composition.
-The result is a cup of smooth, rich coffee with overtones of cocoa and salted caramel.
+The result is a smooth, rich coffee with overtones of cocoa and salted caramel.

 The coffee beans are collected from the weasel droppings, but the final product has been cleaned and processed.
 So there is no poop in your cup of coffee, which is a good start to consider should you try weasel coffee in Vietnam.